-There are two significant exemptions to the tender offer rules applicable to securities of foreign private issuers.
-The "Tier I exemption" provides that tender offers for the securities of foreign private issuers, whether for consideration of cash or securities, are exempt from the tender offer rules if 10% or less of the class of securities subject to the tender offer is owned by U.S. persons.
-The "Tier II exemption" provides more limited relief from the tender offer rules to accommodate practices outside the United States.
-The Tier II exemption applies in circumstances where the target company is a foreign private issuer and 40% or less of the class of securities subject to the tender are owned by U.S. holders.112 In calculating U.S. ownership for purposes of the Tier I and Tier II exemptions, the securities held by the bidder are excluded from the outstanding securities of the class (i.e., such securities are excluded from both the numerator and the denominator).113
+private issuer and 40% or less of the class of securities subject to the tender are owned by U.S. holders.
+In calculating U.S. ownership for purposes of the Tier I and Tier II exemptions, the securities held by the bidder are excluded from the outstanding securities of the class (i.e., such securities are excluded from both the numerator and the denominator).
+113

 Repurchases of securities that do not constitute a tender offer may nonetheless give rise to concerns that those repurchases resulted in the manipulation of the price of the issuer's securities.
-To mitigate this risk, issuers repurchasing their securities should consider doing so pursuant to Rule 10b-18 under the 1934 Act, which provides issuers and their affiliated purchasers with a safe harbor from liability under anti-manipulation provisions of the 1934 Act (including Rule 10b-5) when they repurchase the issuer's common stock on the open market in accordance with the Rule's manner, timing, price and volume restrictions.114
+To mitigate this risk, issuers repurchasing their securities should consider doing so pursuant to Rule 10b-18 under the 1934 Act, which provides issuers and their affiliated purchasers with a safe harbor from liability under anti-manipulation provisions of the 1934 Act (including Rule 10b-5) when they repurchase the issuer's common stock on the open market in accordance with the Rule's manner, timing, price and volume restrictions.114 reporting obligation under the 1934 Act, and its subsidiaries (domestic or foreign), must maintain accurate books and records and an adequate system of internal controls.
+115 Section 30A of the 1934 Act also prohibits any such issuer from using the mails or any means or instrumentality of interstate commerce (which includes communication between the United States and any foreign country) to make payments to foreign officials, foreign political parties or candidates for foreign political office for the purpose of corruptly influencing actions or decisions by them in order to assist the issuer in obtaining or retaining business for or with, or directing business to, any person.
+116

-3. Books and Records
+Books and Records